 In addition to providing emergency care to the residents of Wyckoff, we also supply backup coverage to our surrounding communities and standby at numerous functions.
-In 2007 we established a bike team to help provide emergency care during large-scale events.
+In 2007 we established a bike unit to help provide emergency care during large-scale events.
 The Wyckoff Ambulance Corps also works closely with the Wyckoff Fire Department.
-At every working fire and rescue operation, the corps provides medical support and rehab.
+At every working fire and rescue operation, the corps provides medical support and rehabilitation services.

 In 2008, the Wyckoff Ambulance Corps established a Community Education division to provide CPR and first aid training to the community.
 Our certified CPR instructors have trained scout leaders, coaches, lifeguards, expectant parents and business owners.
 Every month we provide blood pressure screening at the YMCA.

 The majority of our funding comes from the generous donations of residents.
 If you would like to make a donation, visit the “Donate” page.

 New members are always welcome.
 Click on “Join our Team” and fill out an application.
 Our recently renovated headquarters are located at the corner of Voorhis and Woodland Avenue.